 - Government programs like FHA and VA loans generally don’t qualify for recasting.

 - Recasting for jumbo loans is not available from all lenders.

-Interest rate and payment: When you recast a loan, the interest rate does not change (but it usually changes when you refinance).
+Interest rate and payment: When you recast a loan, the interest rate typically does not change (but it often changes when you refinance).
 Several inputs determine your monthly payment: The number of payments remaining, the loan balance, and the interest rate.
 But when you recast, your lender only changes your loan balance.